liquid-O2/ryokucha/README.md

 - Browse a wide selection of Japanese green teas
 - Add items to your cart and check out with Stripe
 - Sign in with your Google account using Firebase Auth
-- View your order history and track your shipments
+- Add products to your wishlist and view them

 ## Getting Started